gvwilson/sensibleadventures/maddy-roo/old.md

 "Books," Maddy said curtly.
 "And it's not a pouch, it's a satchel."

-"I wasn't asking about your *satchel*," Bluster said, stepping into her path.
+"I wasn't asking about your bag," Bluster said, stepping into her path.
 "I was asking about your *pouch*."
 He rubbed his belly and grinned wickedly.
 "Gummy put anything in there yet?"

-"Oh!"
-Sindy said.
-"You're *disgusting*!"

-Bluster spat on the cobblestones.
-"Wasn't talkin' to you, throwback."

-Maddy felt her sister stiffen.
-Most children looked like their parents---goats had goats, crocs had crocs, and if the parents were different, their children would take after one or the other.
-Every once in a while,
-though,
-someone like Sindy was born.
-No tail, no scales,
-no fur except for a wiry black tuft on the top of her head that defeated all but the most stubborn combing, and useless little claws on the ends of her skinny fingers.
-Adults were careful not to feel sorry for her in public, but other children weren't always as nice, and children like Bluster and Bravo *never* were.

-Her heart sank as Gumption stepped in front of her.
-"Why don't you eat glue?" he told his cousin hotly, his paws balling into fists.
+"Why don't you eat glue?"
+Gumption said hotly, his paws balling into fists.

 "Why don't you make me?"
-Bluster replied, mocking and menacing at the same time.
+Bluster replied, his just-kidding tone gone as quickly as it had appeared.

 "Yeah, make us,"
 his brother Bravo echoed,
 cracking his knuckles.

 "I don't think glue would be a good diet for any of us, do you?"
-Special Leaf asked calmly.
+Shaper Leaf asked calmly.
 Maddy jumped.
 Somehow the old tortoise had come up behind them without anyone noticing.
-He looked as peaceful as a log floating down river with his little round glasses perched on his nose, but the goat brothers unclenched their paws.
+He looked as gentle as a falling leaf, in his heavy brown sweater and tiny round glasses, but the goat brothers immediately unclenched their paws.

-The special held a sheet of paper out to Maddy.
+The shaper held out a sheet of paper.
 "I think you dropped this."

 "Thanks," Maddy said.
-She squeezed Sindy's paw before letting go of it to take back the sketch she had left behind.
+She squeezed Sindy's paw before letting go of it to take back the proffered sketch.

 "You're getting much better,"
 the tortoise continued.